About

 Mission

-Future Voters Academy (FVA) is an unincorporated association committed to raising funds for nonpartisan political education in low-income neighborhoods across the country.
-We believe that an informed electorate is the foundation of a healthy democracy.
-Every person, regardless of income or background, deserves access to high-quality civic education.
+Future Voters Academy (FVA) is an unincorporated association committed to bringing free, nonpartisan civic education to low-income neighborhoods across the country.
+We believe an informed community is the foundation of a healthy democracy, and that every person — regardless of income or background — deserves access to plain-language information about how their government works.

 FVA is working toward official recognition as a 501(c)(3) nonprofit corporation so that we can expand our programs and access formal grant funding.
 Your support today helps make that possible.